Ademking/ademking.github.io/_posts/2023-02-23-angular-nginx.md

 You just needed to add your index.html in the list

-2. reload the config with
+2. Reload the config with

 ```
 sudo nginx -s reload